hackforla/design-systems/.github/ISSUE_TEMPLATE/1-onboarding.md

 # Logistics
 - [ ] Complete [Hack for LA onboarding](https://www.hackforla.org/getting-started).
-- [ ] Set aside at least 6 hours of time a week for HfLA work.
-  - [ ] Agree to attend our [weekly meetings](https://github.com/hackforla/design-systems/wiki/How-to-join-the-HfLA-DS-team).
+- [ ] Set aside at least 6 hours of time a week to attend our [weekly meetings](https://github.com/hackforla/design-systems/wiki/How-to-join-the-HfLA-DS-team) and complete DS work.
 - To the right of your issue there's a list of settings to update:
   - [ ] Select yourself as **assignee**
   - [ ] Select the **label** `role: _` (your role)